bottkars/labbuildr/docs/Solutionpacks/install-ecs3.ps1.md

 to speed up installation time, the containerimage for ecs will always be stored on the labbuildr sources preserving the image tag. specific images can be selected from istall-ecs3

-once all seetings are done, the bootsrap process for ecs is done.
+once all seetings are done, the bootstrap process for ecs is invoked.
 ![image](https://cloud.githubusercontent.com/assets/8255007/26436902/251a4fe6-411a-11e7-9354-d9376a09606a.png)
-after the bootstrap and injecting a customized deploy.yaml file, ecs node will reboot. you can follow the progress of the bootstrap on ecsnode1 by doing
+after the bootstrap and injecting a customized deploy.yaml file, ecs node will reboot. you can follow the progress of the bootstrap on ecsnode1 using ssh or the vmconsole
 ```
 tail -f /ECS-CommunityEdition/install.log
 ```